 Number Talks: In kindergarten, we discuss the number of the day, which corresponds to how many days we have been in school.
 Our number talks include building the number using ten frames.
 “A ten-frame is a hands-on and pictorial model that teaches number sense and mental math.
 Young children need to see quantities when they work with numbers.
 When children have mental images for numbers, they have more flexible strategies to apply to computation.”
 The ten frames also help students see quantity-number relationships, compose and decompose numbers, illustrate basic fact strategies, predict when and how to regroup.” ( HYPERLINK "http://tenframesystem.com/home.html" http://tenframesystem.com/home.html)

 During our number talks students make connections between the number of the day and how it pertains to them.

 Classroom Volunteers are essential to the kindergarten program.
 Throughout the year, I send out a message through my newsletter, to ask for help in the classroom.
-The volunteer jobs that need consistency are the red book bag and homework parents each week.
+The volunteer jobs that need consistency are homework filing and classroom help.
 I ask that I have two or three parents in a rotation on Friday mornings to help.